Frequently Asked Questions

 Q: If someone wants to ride, what do they have to do and by when?

 A: Contact us or apply online as soon as you have interest.
-Let us know where you plan to ride from, how many days, what pace and how many people are riding with you.
-If you have access to a vehicle, let us know.
-We generally stop the application process for a ride two months before that ride starts so we can deal with the loading and transportation logistics and to give everyone enough time to train for the ride itself.
+Fill out the form and know that we generally stop the application process for a multi-day ride two months before that ride starts so we can deal with the loading and transportation logistics and to give everyone enough time to train for the ride itself.
 We also need time to order your jersey and t-shirt, earlier is always better.
 We want to make sure you and your items are all ready before you ride!

 Q: How do I prepare for the Pedaling4Paws ride?